 THIS DATE IN HISTORY: Aug.
 12

 However, Savard soon changes his mind.
 Former Montreal teammate John Ferguson, now the general manager of the Winnipeg Jets, acquires Savard's playing rights and persuades him to take an on-ice leadership role with the third-year NHL franchise.
 Savard helps steady a young defense, and the Jets improve by 48 points in 1981-82.
-They qualify for the playoffs in each of Savard's two seasons with the Jets before he retires for good in 1983 and rejoins the Canadiens as GM.
+They qualify for the Stanley Cup Playoffs in each of Savard's two seasons with the Jets before he retires for good in 1983 and rejoins the Canadiens as GM.

 Savard is inducted into the Hockey Hall of Fame in 1986.